ACM40960/project-adityaprakashucd/README.md

 ### Transfer Learning with ResNet50

-The project also explores transfer learning using the ResNet50 architecture.
+The project also explores transfer learning using the [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) architecture.
 ResNet50 is a deep residual network that has 50 layers, including convolutional and fully connected layers.
 By leveraging pre-trained weights from the ImageNet dataset, the ResNet50 model is fine-tuned to adapt to the specific art classification task.

+For more detailed information about the ResNet50 architecture, refer to the [official PyTorch documentation](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html).

 ### Support Vector Machine (SVM)